Greenville Triumph SC: History

 On October 30, 2024, after a two-year delay, the team announced that plans for a 10,000-seat stadium (expanded from the prior 8,100-seat plan) in Mauldin at BridgeWay Station would move forward.
 The multi-use venue will be home to both the Triumph and the Greenville Liberty.
-It is expected to be completed in 2026 with an estimated cost of $80-$100 million.
+It is expected to be completed in 2026 with an estimated cost of $80–$100 million.

 On September 23, 2025, the team put up an article on their official team website with an update (after more than a year since the last announcement) that highlighted that "(T)he multi-use stadium within BridgeWay Station in Mauldin will host its first matches in 2026." and that they would receive money, in different amounts, from the city of Mauldin, the state of South Carolina, and Greenville Pro Soccer, "along with millions of donated land and in-kind planning, development, and coordination contributions from Hughes Investments, developer of BridgeWay Station."
 One important thing of note was that, compared to the 10,000 figure initially put out, the stadium would only have up to 6,300 people, "creating a more intimate experience for the fans", and that lastly, "the design will mirror BridgeWay Station’s distinctive European-inspired architecture, featuring grand columns, ornamental cornices, Italian-inspired towers, and expansive archways that will serve as grand entrances into the stadium and complement the development’s walkable, community-centered design."

+On June 3, 2026, the club played their first game at their new stadium, GE Vernova Park.
+The Triumph defeated Forward Madison 1-0 in front of a sold-out 4,300 capacity crowd.